-The main body in charge of monitoring and evaluation of the Programme is the MC with the help of the Joint Secretariat, Branch Offices.
+The main body in charge of monitoring and evaluation of the Programme is the MC with the help of the Joint Secretariat, Info Points.
 The MC will examine on a regular basis among others:

-- the progress in the Programme implementation and in achieving its milestones and targets of the Interreg Programme; - any issues that affect the performance of the Programme and the measures taken to adress those issues; - the progress made in carrying out evaluations, syntheses of evaluations and any follow-up given to findings - the implementation of communication and visibility actions; - the progress in implementing the Programme's operations of strategic importance and, where applicable, of large infrastructure projects; - the progress in administrative capacity building for public institutions and beneficiaries, where relevant.

-In addition to its tasks concerning the selection of operations listed in Article 22 of the Regulation of the European Parliament and of the Council 2021/1059, the monitoring committee shall approve:

-- the methodology and criteria used for the selection of operations including any changes thereto, after notifying he Commission, where requested, including set up of special steering committes that will in charge of selecting operations; - the evaluation plan and any amendment thereto; - any proposals by the Managing Authority for the amendment of the Programme including for a transfer in accordance with Article 19(5) of the Regulation of the European Parliament and of the Council 2021/1059; - the final performance report.
+- the progress in the Programme implementation and in achieving its milestones and targets of the Interreg Programme; - any issues that affect the performance of the Programme and the measures taken to adress those issues; - the progress made in carrying out evaluations, syntheses of evaluations and any follow-up given to findings - the implementation of communication and visibility actions; - the progress in implementing the Programme's operations of strategic importance and, where applicable, of large infrastructure projects; - the progress in administrative capacity building for public institutions and beneficiaries, where relevant. - In addition to its tasks concerning the selection of operations listed in Article 22, the monitoring committee shall approve: - the methodology and criteria used for the selection of operations including any changes thereto, after notifying he Commission, where requested, including set up of special steering committes that will in charge of selecting operations; - the evaluation plan and any amendment thereto; - any proposals by the Managing Authority for the amendment of the Programme including for a transfer in accordance with Article 19(5); - the final performance report.

 In order to measure progress and performance, evaluation of the Programme will be carried out among others alongside the following criteria: effectiveness, efficiency, relevance, coherence and EU added value with the aim to improve the quality of the design and implementation of programmes.
 Evaluations may also cover other relevant criteria, such as inclusiveness, non-discrimination and visibility, and may cover more than one programme.
 The evaluation shall be public.

-Given the enhanced role of the MC in the performance review of the Programme as well as on data transmission and transparency, the members of the MC will commit to providing data in order to establish criteria for performance review as well as take on the role of data providers for the territory under their jurisdiction or area of expertise.
+Given the enhanced role of the MC in the performance review of the Programme as well as on data transmission and transparency, the members of the MC will committ to providing data in order to establish criteria for performance review as well as take on the role of data providers for the territory under their jurisdiction or area of expertise.